クリントン大統領が来日してTBS主催?のアメリカ流に言えばTown Hall

 send

 a letter committing to compliance.
-Then we worked all day to try to
+Then we worked all day to

 clarify it, and I think it was a good thing to try to solve this